Veerababu148/Interview-Simulation-bot/README.md

 Objectives Of Bot :

-  This ChatBot describes the Very frequently asked interview questions asked by an Interviewer/HR.
+  This ChatBot contains very frequently asked questions in interview for hiring candidates.

 Description about the Chatbot :